cjd5653/test_repository/README.md

 # test_repository
-Test repository to figure out how not to break things
+This is a test repository to figure out how to use GitHub and it's various features without doing harm to any important projects.